 As you can see above, this telnet traffic is routed using the normal path.

 There is one more thing I’d like to show you.
-With policy-based routing, there is a difference between traffic that is going through the router and traffic that is originated from the router.
+With policy-based routing, there is a difference between traffic going through the router and traffic originating from the router.

 R1(config)#ip access-list extended ICMP_R1